fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 ### Effect-hooks

 We have already used [state hooks](https://react.dev/learn/state-a-components-memory) that were introduced along with React version [16.8.0](https://www.npmjs.com/package/react/v/16.8.0), which provide state to React components defined as functions - the so-called <i>functional components</i>.
-Version 16.8.0 also introduces [effect hooks](https://react.dev/reference/react#effect-hooks) as a new feature.
+Version 16.8.0 also introduces [effect hooks](https://react.dev/reference/react/hooks#effect-hooks) as a new feature.
 As per the official docs:

-> <i>The Effect Hook lets you perform side effects on function components.</i>
+> <i>Effects let a component connect to and synchronize with external systems.</i>
-> <i>Data fetching, setting up a subscription, and manually changing the DOM in React components are all examples of side effects.</i>
+> <i>This includes dealing with network, browser DOM, animations, widgets written using a different UI library, and other non-React code.</i>

 As such, effect hooks are precisely the right tool to use when fetching data from a server.